dzx0010/Group_CID_7180_final_project/README.md

 R code in PCA.R

-# 9 phylogentic tree using NCBI and Clustalw2
+# 9 phylogentic tree using NCBI, ETE Toolkit, and Clustalw2
 On command line type 'clustalw2'

-Selections appear for alignments, creating phylogenetic trees Phylogenetic Tree is selected
+Selections appear for alignments, creating phylogenetic trees

+Phylogenetic Tree is selected

 Next, select .fasta or .aln files to upload

 After, select type of output file (.ph)

-Select type of phylogenetic tree (Neighbor joining) Input outfile name and run
+Select type of phylogenetic tree (Neighbor joining)

+Input outfile name and run

-Take outfile and view on NCBI
+Take outfile and view on NCBI or ETE Toolkit

+*After ETEToolkit has been debugged, one should be able to use the script to create a .PNG file of the Tree using this on the command line